nedgar474/AiDD_A5_Personal_Website/README.md

-Website should work, downloaded and tested
+Website should work, downloaded and tested.
+Start with index.html